-Dichroic glass is wonderfully gaudy and transient, a passionate and lively material, filled with fugitive colors that change and engage playfully throughout the day, depending on the angle of view, the light, the weather, or even what is reflected, sky, face, or earth.
+Dichroic glass is wonderfully gaudy and transient, a passionate and lively material, filled with clandestine colors that change and engage playfully throughout the day, depending on the angle of view, the light, the weather, or even what is reflected, sky, face, or earth.

-I love glass because it is inherently responsive.
+I love glass in general because it is inherently responsive.
 Lively and reflective by nature, it participates in the environment.
 It doesn’t exclude the world around it.
 It fits these poems because they too invite participation, never settling on meaning.